Indira Gandhi: Social reform

 The principle of equal pay for equal work for both men and women was enshrined in the Indian Constitution under the Gandhi administration.

+Gandhi also participated in initiatives promoting women’s issues.
+On 16 February 1975, she inaugurated an event marking National Women’s Day and International Women's Year (IWY), jointly sponsored by 50 women’s organisations at the NDMC Indoor Stadium in New Delhi.

 Gandhi questioned the continued existence of a privy purse for former rulers of princely states.
 She argued the case for abolition based on equal rights for all citizens and the need to reduce the government's revenue deficit.
 The nobility responded by rallying around the Jana Sangh and other right-wing parties that stood in opposition to Gandhi's attempts to abolish royal privileges.
 The motion to abolish privy purses, and the official recognition of the titles, was originally brought before the Parliament in 1970.
 It was passed in the Lok Sabha but fell short of the two-thirds majority in the Rajya Sabha by a single vote.
 Gandhi responded by having a Presidential proclamation issued; de-recognising the princes; with this withdrawal of recognition, their claims to privy purses were also legally lost.
 However, the proclamation was struck down by the Supreme Court of India.
 In 1971, she again motioned to abolish the privy purse and it was passed successfully as the 26th Amendment to the Constitution of India.